Who else is sick of the covid – 19 emergency? If your not let me know your secret in the comments below please.

 Both have their platforms set up to accept languages other than English.
 I didn’t mention it too much in the post but Blue Snap is integrated with Woo- Commerce, and dlocal is integrated with Shopify.

-They are not the only two, if you have hosting from Wix or GoDaddy the these will integrate as well.
+They are not the only two, if you have hosting from Wix or GoDaddy the two payment processors will integrate as well.